TREE LIFE

 -Ann Bianchi

 ROOT NOTES : Wood anatomy is an interesting subject which I do not know a vast amount on, but the general idea is that Conifers have softwood, whereas dicotyledons have a hardwood.
 The reason for this is that the conifers rely entirely on small cells called tracheids for the movement of water from the roots to the leaves.
 Flowering plants have tracheids but they also possess xylem vessels as well.
 These vessels are wider cells open at both ends which connect in a vertical series to form continuous tubes up the stem.
 With this effective transport system other cells within the dicot trunk for a specialized strengthening cells and fibres.
-As a result the wood is often stronger and denser and is known as Hardwood.
-In contrast the softwood of conifers with mainly tracheids, have homogeneous structure which is easily workable and is also suitable for papermaking.
+As a result, the wood is often stronger and denser and is known as Hardwood.
+In contrast, the softwood of conifers with mainly tracheids, have a homogeneous structure which is easily workable and is also suitable for papermaking.

 A few very primitive dicot trees may have simple wood without vessels as well as their simple flower structure.
 If tracheids are less efficient conductors than vessels and cannot deliver the same rate of flow, what difference does this make to the distribution of conifers as opposed to dicot trees?
 One reference I found explained that in general the conifers overcome their poor transport system by controlling their evaporative water loss or transpiration.
 As a result they tend to be xerophytic with specialized leaves and are generally more successful in marginal environments.
 Here the tracheids are less of a disadvantage.
 Thus nature conifers dominate the boreal forest and grow on the dry mountain tops of Nyanga, Widdringtonia and Juniperus.
 This was all very well but how to the yellow woods, Podocarpus, fit into this explanation?
 One suggestion came from Sue, ex Milton, sorry Sue, I can’t find your latest generic name, and possibly in the abundance of water such as in the high rainfall forests this difference in wood anatomy is less important as trees compete for nutrients and light.
 Here the yellowwoods thrive well.
 One wonders whether the poor wood anatomy is responsible for the preferential demise of the conifers in the present drought.
 Vast numbers of exotic cypress and pines have died in and around Harare in the past year.
 If anyone has any further comments on this topic they would be most welcome.